roman-amphitheaters/roman-amphitheaters/README.md

 * (Forthcoming) S. Heath.
 2023.
 “Nearness and Experience in a Network of Roman Amphitheaters.”
 Blakely and Daniels, eds.
 Data Science, Human Science, and Ancient Gods, Lockwood Press.
 Preview at https://bit.ly/naenra

 A nice example of 3rd party use of this data is: Gebhard, Christian A. 2022.
 “When Not in Rome...” *Jolly Data* (blog).
 July 8, 2022. https://jollydata.blog/posts/2022-06-12-when-not-in-rome/.

 Note: The information here continues to change over time.
 An ongoing focus is entering more direct citation of sources into the 'roman-amphitheaters.geojson' file.
 Towards this goal, I have made small steps towards implementing a flexible bibliographic infrastructure for this dataset in Zotero.
 See https://www.zotero.org/groups/2900686/roman_amphitheaters .
 The number of titles currently included there is very small and only slowly growing.
 But growing nonetheless.
 A likewise slowly growing number of amphitheater descriptions have bibliographic citations and a Zotero item identifier for each title.
 The .csv file will sometimes have the first Zotero identifier.
 It is a goal to make an html rendering of this information that includes working links to the online version of the Zotero items.

+# Browser
+There is an under-construction browser at https://roman-amphitheaters.github.io/browser .
+This is likely to change quite often.

 # Maps
 This map shows the locations of all structures recorded in the dataset.